‘Vanderpump Rules’ Star Lala Kent Posts Candid Selfie With Beau Randall Emmett

 Lala Kent has confirmed that her boyfriend Randall Kent is her rock.
 The Vanderpump Rules beauty took to Instagram to post a candid selfie of herself and her movie producer boyfriend as they hung out on the beach in California.
-Lala is wearing a black hoodie in the photo as he gives her man a kiss on the cheek.
+Lala is wearing a black hoodie in the photo as she gives her man a kiss on the cheek.
 The Bravo star captioned the photo of Randall with, “My rock star.”

 The new photo comes a few days after Vanderpump Rules fans saw Lala forgive longtime friend James Kennedy for his hurtful comments about Randall Emmett.
 On the recent Vanderpump Rules reunion, Lala Kent recounted the hurtful and “disgusting” comments James Kennedy made about her man when he called him a “fat Rolls Royce.”
 Lala became emotional as she talked about James’ hurtful digs.
 Kent’s SUR boss Lisa Vanderpump even went to console her when she briefly walked off the set of the Bravo reunion.